Queen Teuta: Power-Hungry Villain Who Underestimated The Romans

 A. Sutherland - AncientPages.com - Much of what we know about Queen Teuta comes from ancient Roman sources.

-Teuta is a historical figure sometimes described as an "ancient pirate queen" and compared to Greek Queen Artemisia I of Caria, who was known to be loyal to no-one except herself.
+Teuta is a historical figure sometimes described as an "ancient pirate queen" compared to Greek Queen Artemisia I of Caria, who was known to be loyal to no one except herself.
 However, Teuta was not a pirate herself.

 Queen Teuta of the Ardieai orders the Roman ambassadors to be killed.
 Credit: Public Domain

 The Roman authors portrayed her as the troublemaker and initiator of war.
 One of them was Polybius (208 - c.125 BC), a Greek historian of the Hellenistic period who wrote "The Histories."
-His work is considered the primary source recounting Queen Teuta's life and deeds.
-He was among those who had not a positive attitude towards women ascending the throne.
+His work is the primary source recounting Queen Teuta's life and deeds.
+He was among those who did not have a positive attitude towards women ascending the throne.

 Certainly, Teuta was not Polybius' favorite.